 #9 – Back in August I blogged about a day painting pottery.
 It was one of the most fun, creative and relaxing things I’ve done in a while.
 I’m going back again this weekend and I definitely recommend it.
 See the blog review here.

 #10 – It might not seem that fun to begin with, but, write something.
 You don’t have to share it or publish it, but it’s therapeutic and you can let your imagination run wild.

 #11 – Go somewhere you’ve never been.
 Pick a place for a weekend, a day, or an hour that you’ve never been before.
 Think of somewhere the guide books recommend, somewhere the tourists go, somewhere that’s been on your list but you still haven’t made time to visit.

 #12 – Go to a spa, or bring the spa to you.
 There’s nothing more relaxing than fluffy white gowns, all day massages, and saunas and swimming pools into the early evening.
 If money is no object then you get your spa on.
-If you can’t afford to pop to a spa every weekend then bring it to your home.
+If, like me, you can’t afford to pop to a spa every weekend then bring it to your home.
 Laze around in your dressing gown, do your nails, have a long soak in a bubble bath, light some candles, and bring relaxation and calm to your house.
 If that’s not fun I don’t know what is.

 #13 – When the sun’s shining and the temperature picks up, make a picnic (see – food again) and go to a field.
 Bread and cheese and chocolate and strawberries and all things delicious.

 #14 – Write to a friend who’s far away.
 Not an email or a facebook message, but a handwritten card that will land on the doormat of a friend who needs to hear your voice.
 You never know, you might get one back – and what’s more fun than post that isn’t bills?

 #15 – Have a games night.
 Get friends over, order a pizza and bring out the board games.
 You can even do it in your pyjamas and no one will care because, games night.